 You will need to retake the course if it is required for your major.
 It is beneficial to determine why you struggled in your course in order to determine if you were initially prepared to start in the course or if it would be beneficial to take a different course prior to your second attempt at a required course.
 It is important to pay attention to the repeat policy as you are limited on the number of attempts per course.
 Please plan to meet with your academic advisor in order to discuss why you think you struggled in order to come up with your specific plan to do better.

-Depending on what you need, we offer several types of advising appointments:
+Depending on the time of year and what you need, we offer several types of advising appointments:

 - Offered during priority registration and add/drop.
 No scheduled appointments are offerd during these times.